maxdorx/maxdorx.github.io/_posts/2025-08-31-my-journey-into-networking.md

 When I’m not labbing or studying, I like to test myself on **HackTheBox**.
 You can find my profile here: [HackTheBox — Osama](https://app.hackthebox.com/profile/1774484).

-It’s where I get to flex what I learn, break into boxes, and remind myself that theory is nothing without practice.
+The first time I rooted a box, it felt like beating a game boss I’d been stuck on for days.
+Every challenge reminds me that theory is nothing without practice — and that persistence usually matters more than shortcuts.

 ---

 ## Why I’m Writing Here

 This blog is my **learning journal**.
-I’ll be posting labs, configs, scripts, and lessons I wish someone had given me earlier.
+I’ll be posting labs, configs, scripts, lessons, and more.

 If you’re just starting out in security, here’s my one-liner for you:
 👉 **Don’t skip networking.** Master it first — security will make so much more sense.